Pukeahu National War Memorial Park: Arras Tunnel

-The one-way tunnel is 130 m long.
+State Highway 1 flows underneath the park in a one-way, 130 m long tunnel.
 It opened to traffic on 29 September 2014, with the name of Arras Tunnel.
 The tunnel was named to honour the wartime efforts of the New Zealand Tunnelling Company in the French town of Arras during the Great War.
 The tunnel contains 273 decorative red poppies, to remind drivers that they are passing through a significant commemorative space.